tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 {{% tip %}}

-**Styling Shiny using bootstrap with bslib & thematic** To continue your app customisation journey, you’ll need to learn a little more about the Bootstrap framework used by Shiny.
-For an advanced case of customizing using `Bootstrap` in R Shiny, look at this building block [reference]. `bslib` and `thematic` are powerful tools for customizing the appearance of Shiny apps using Bootstrap, a widely-used HTML, CSS, and JS framework.
-With bslib, you can use Bootstrap themes directly in R, making it easier to style Shiny apps and R Markdown documents. thematic further allows for automated styling of R plots in Shiny to match your Bootstrap theme.
+**Styling Shiny using bootstrap with bslib & thematic** For an advanced case of customizing your UI using `Bootstrap` in R Shiny, look at this [building block](/shiny/advanced/ui).

 {{% /tip %}}